Thorium: Biological

 Thorium is odourless and tasteless.
 The chemical toxicity of thorium is low because thorium and its most common compounds (mostly the dioxide) are poorly soluble in water, precipitating out before entering the body as the hydroxide.
 Some thorium compounds are chemically moderately toxic, especially in the presence of strong complex-forming ions such as citrate that carry the thorium into the body in soluble form.
 If a thorium-containing object has been chewed or sucked, it loses 0.4% of thorium and 90% of its dangerous daughters to the body.
 Three-quarters of the thorium that has penetrated the body accumulates in the skeleton.
 Absorption through the skin is possible, but is not a likely means of exposure.
 Thorium's low solubility in water also means that excretion of thorium by the kidneys and faeces is rather slow.

 Tests on the thorium uptake of workers involved in monazite processing showed thorium levels above recommended limits in their bodies, but no adverse effects on health were found at those moderately low concentrations.
 No chemical toxicity has yet been observed in the tracheobronchial tract and the lungs from exposure to thorium.
 People who work with thorium compounds are at a risk of dermatitis.
 It can take as much as thirty years after the ingestion of thorium for symptoms to manifest themselves.
 Thorium has no known biological role.
+However, a study by Tonietti et al. showed that some microorganisms can mobilize thorium through bioleaching processes.
+In particular, Sphingomonas desiccabilis was shown to selectively mobilize thorium from terrestrial and extraterrestrial rock substrates under circumneutral conditions.